electric-eloquence/fepper/README.md

   overridden by similarly named settings in the template-specific YAML files.
 * Templates prefixed by "\_\_" will be ignored by the Templater as will files in the `_nosync` directory.
-* The Templater will recurse through nested Mustache templates if the tags are written in the verbose syntax and have the `.mustache` extension, e.g., `{{> 02-components/00-global/00-header.mustache }}`
+* The Templater will recurse through nested Feplet templates if the tags are written in the verbose syntax and have the `.mustache` extension, e.g., `{{> 02-components/00-global/00-header.mustache }}`
 * However, the more common inclusion use-case is to leave off the extension, and